 What Is The Difference Between A Marriage And Fiancé Visa?

-There are a number of factors to consider when deciding between bringing your intended spouse overseas through a marriage or fiancé visa.
+There are a number of factors to consider when deciding between bringing your intended spouse overseas through a Green Card spouse visa or fiancé visa.
 Personal factors like timing and desired wedding location will necessarily play a major role in this decision.
-For example, some couples might desire their wedding to take place in their native country, scenario which is conducive to the marriage visa.
+For example, some couples might desire their wedding to take place in their native country, scenario which is conducive to the Green Card spouse visa.
 Others, however, may not be ready to tie the knot just yet for personal or financial reasons.
 In such a case, the fiancé visa might be preferable, since it gives them additional time to work out the details of the wedding.
-A potential compromise for couples that wish to obtain a marriage visa but still prefer to hold a wedding ceremony in the U.S. might be to have a small wedding ceremony in their native country, and having a larger celebration after immigrating for friends and family to attend.
+A potential compromise for couples that wish to obtain a Green Card spouse visa but still prefer to hold a wedding ceremony in the U.S. might be to have a small wedding ceremony in their native country, and having a larger celebration after immigrating for friends and family to attend.
 However, some couples do not have the luxury of choosing based on preference and just want to choose the most cost-efficient option to get their fiancé to the United States and begin their lives as a family.
 Fortunately, there are several options available that help to alleviate the financial burden on couples in this situation.

 Is It Necessary To Travel Prior To obtaining A Visa?

-When it comes to travel costs for the two visas, marriage and fiancé visas are largely the same.
+When it comes to travel costs for the two visas, Green Card spouse visa and fiancé visa are largely the same.
 Both visas require the non-U.S. citizen to travel to the U.S. consulate in their home country to complete an interview.
 While there is no formal requirement that the non-U.S. citizen partner travels to the U.S. ahead of immigration, the couple must meet in person at least once within the two years preceding the filing for the fiancé visa.
 Some couples do qualify for an exception to this rule in the case of extenuating circumstances.

 What About The Medical Exam Requirement?